MChakrabartyy/Monolog-webapp/README.md

 # Monolog

-A quiet little space that turned into a soul project somewhere around day four of no sleep.

-This is **Monolog** — a journaling web app built for people who talk to themselves more than they talk to the world.
+This is **Monolog**, a journaling web app built for people who talk to themselves more than they talk to the world.
 Not a productivity tracker.
 Not a mood board.
 Just a place to write, feel, reflect, and maybe talk to something that listens.

 Built using:
 - Next.js (because pain)